Motivic factorisation of KZ local systems and deformations of representation and fusion rings: Introduction

 In Section \ref{s:Cpe} we discuss some conjectures, problems and examples.
 In the appendix, we give the proof of Proposition \ref{p:kz} for arbitrary dominant integral weights $\nu$ extending the arguments for $\nu=0$ in \cite{L2, BBM}.

 {\bf Acknowledgements.} We thank Joseph Ayoub, Patrick Brosnan and Morihiko Saito for helpful conversations and/or correspondence.

 A part of this work was done when P.B. visited TIFR Mumbai in July of 2022 and 2023 as an adjunct professor.
 P.B. thanks TIFR for the invitation and hospitality.
 P.B. was supported by NSF DMS - 2302288.
 N.F. thanks Vincent Pilloni for an invitation to visit the Laboratoire Math\'ematique d'Orsay in April--June 2022.
 N.F. and S.M. acknowledge support of the DAE, Government of India, under Project Identification No. RTI4001.
+S.M. thanks MPI, Bonn, for an invitation to visit in May--June 2023.